 Cons of the Newton Baby Mattress

 - Every review I found on Newton Baby’s mattress said that its breathable core is a major benefit to moms and newborns.
 I put it to the test for myself, and I actually found myself struggling to breathe through the mattress.
 I’m going to go ahead and be (possibly) the first mom reviewer to say that I think this claim is actually a “con” to the mattress.
 If you were just using the core of the mattress (watch my YouTube review to see what I mean), I’m sure it would be breathable… but put on the woven cover, a mattress cover, and a crib sheet, and there’s no way you (or your newborn) are breathing through that.
+I’m putting this as a big CON because so many people talk about its breathability – without realizing that most parents are probably going to be using a waterproof mattress cover, plus a crib sheet, on top of the mattress and its cover.
+Update: Newton Baby now makes a waterproof version of the mattress, which would get rid of the need of a waterproof cover.

 - The replaceable mattress covers are $80 each.
 If you plan to only use the mattress with their removable cover, you should have at least one extra mattress cover on hand because … well, sh*t happens.